 It is inscribed in the Representative List of the Intangible Cultural Heritage of Humanity by UNESCO.

-Though candombe is most popular in Uruguay, it’s also practiced in Argentina, Brazil, and Paraguay.
-Candombe is usually enjoyed during the carnival and it’s incredible.
+Though candombe is most popular in Uruguay, it’s also practiced in Argentina, Paraguay, and Brazil.
+Especially in places like Salvador Bahia because Candombe is enjoyed during carnival and it’s incredible.